 Concretely, this constitutes not only educating the young (e.g. by having standardization added to their curricula), but also workers and their managers, government officials, politicians (beyond education ministries) etc. The purpose is to convince them of the benefits of standardization and how standards can help to share knowledge, technology and good practices.

 Masterplan on education

 The European Standards Organizations (ESOs) have adopted a Masterplan on Education about Standardization (pdf format), which sets the strategy for education about standardization for the coming years.
 It is a framework for orchestrated action of major stakeholders in Europe, with European level leadership, initiatives and vision, which support nationally coordinated and implemented actions.
 The European approach is designed to support national standardization bodies in creating their own structures to drive national activities and share best practices.

 1. The JWG-EaS has developed model curricula to be used by higher education and vocational training organisations: (all in pdf format)

 2. The 'repository' of tools and materials is regularly updated with new information on initiatives undertaken by standardization organizations, education material, articles, reports, studies, surveys, etc.

 3. CEN, CENELEC and ETSI hosted the June 2013 conferences of the International Cooperation for Education about Standardization (ICES) and the European Academy for Standardization (EURAS).
 More info and presentations: ICES – EURAS

 4. On 29 June 2012, the ESOs held a first dialogue on Education about Standardization, with representatives from business, academia, public authorities and the standards organisations.

-5. The JWG-EaS has drafted a policy for the ESOs and their members to foster best practice in education about standardization in Europe and steer a series of actions.
+5. The JWG-EaS has drafted a policy for the ESOs and their members (pdf format) to foster best practice in education about standardization in Europe and steer a series of actions.